Instagram Tips & Strategies

 Why Does Instagram Limit Story Tags to 20?

 Before jumping into the workarounds, it’s helpful to understand why the limit exists in the first place.
-Instagram hasn’t released an official, detailed statement, but the cap on mentions is likely in place for a few practical reasons:
+Instagram hasn’t released an official, detailed statement, but the cap on mentions is likely in place for several practical reasons:

 • To Prevent Spam: The most obvious reason is to curb spammy behavior.
 If there were no limits, accounts could tag hundreds of random, high-profile users in every Story, hoping to get their attention or gain visibility.
 This would clutter notifications and create a negative experience for everyone.